fabiomattei/simple-daw/README.md

 - **Audio tracks** — record live input straight to a WAV file and drop it on the timeline as a clip, or import an existing WAV the same way.
 - **MIDI import** — load a standard `.mid` file into a track's piano roll.
 - **Song persistence** — save/load the whole song (tracks, regions, sample paths, loaded effect paths and parameter values) to/from a JSON file via the File menu.
-- **WAV export** — bounce the song to a file for a configurable number of loops; export uses the exact same sequencing/mixing code as live playback (dry only — CLAP effects aren't included in the bounce).
+- **WAV export** — bounce the song to a file for a configurable number of loops; export uses the exact same sequencing/mixing code as live playback (dry only — effects, sends, and automation aren't included in the bounce, only each track's Volume/Pan and the raw synth/sample/step sequencing).
-- **Effect chains, master bus and per track** — mix built-in DSP (delay, reverb, compressor, limiter, channel EQ, and more) with hosted CLAP plugins in any order, on the master bus or on any track.
+- **Effect chains, master bus, per track and per send** — mix built-in DSP (delay, reverb, compressor, limiter, channel EQ, and more) with hosted CLAP plugins in any order, on the master bus, any track, or any send bus.
 New songs start with a default Limiter loaded on the master bus, the way Logic ships an Adaptive Limiter on master by default.
-CLAP hosting has host-side parameter editing (a generic "Params" window driven by the plugin's declared CLAP parameters) but no plugin GUI, no host-side automation, and no unload mid-session once a plugin is loaded.
+CLAP hosting has host-side parameter editing (a generic "Params" window driven by the plugin's declared CLAP parameters) but no plugin GUI and no unload mid-session once a plugin is loaded.
+- **Send buses** — aux buses with their own FX chain; each track gets a per-send level knob (post-fader) on its Mixer channel strip.
+- **Region fades and automation** — drag a Region's corner handles in the Playlist for a fade in/out; every Region also carries its own automation lanes (volume/pan/send-level/effect-param "rides," multi-point, edited under the Piano Roll/Beats grid) scoped to that Region's own track.
+- **Metering** — peak/RMS bar meters and BS.1770-4 LUFS (momentary/short-term/integrated) on every Mixer channel strip and the master strip.

 ## Building